clj2289/ArcPy-Tips/README.md

 * For performance reasons, use synchronous tasks when possible
 * Set logging level to "Info" in geoprocessing tasks to capture excution time of the task
 * Set running instances to 0 for all GP and Mapservices in development to conserve memory on the ArcGIS server
+* Access files on a windows file share in an arcpy script using win_unc

 ## Hacks
 * sql server rowid